snowdon-dev/node-llm-test/README.md

 ## The puzzle

 The quick brown fox lookup test.
+A test that is solved by the simple act of looking things up.

-LLMs cannot solve this puzzle effectively because they rely on statistical patterns, which this test disrupts by introducing a constructed language with minimal statistical grounding.
+LLMs cannot solve this simple puzzle effectively because they rely on statistical patterns, which this test disrupts by introducing a constructed language with minimal statistical grounding.
 If an LLM could truly reason, the task would be trivial.
 While identifying the missing word is difficult for a human, especially someone like me who doesn’t typically engage with grammatical puzzles, it should, in theory, be simple for an LLM.
+For it does know what a pangram is and all the variations or pangrams, and there is many resources that can be looked up.

 For example, given the sequence “the quick brown `[..]`”, an LLM will almost always guess the correct next word based purely on probability.
 However, to